Many studies have proven that meditation has numerous physiological benefits, including a study done at Harvard University.

 Visualization also involves using your imagination, much as you did as a child.

-Close your eyes and imagine yourself somewhere that makes you happy.
+With visualization meditation, close your eyes and imagine yourself somewhere that makes you happy.

 Exercise Number 1 – The Beach

 Begin by closing your eyes and taking some long, slow deep breaths.
 Take at least 3-4 breaths.
 Now imagine yourself walking on the beach.
 Try and use all of your senses and see, feel, and hear things.
 Feel the sun on your skin, and listen for the sound of the waves.
 Imagine the brilliant blue water and how nice and white the sand is.